AryelDevops/IA_technical_test/README.md

 # Overview

-Create the infrastructure to deploy a simple website (helloworld!) with monitoring using kubernetes + prometheus + grafana
+Create the infrastructure to deploy a simple website (helloworld!) with monitoring using kubernetes + prometheus + grafana.

 [Full documentation of project](doc.md)